-Affiliate Non-Profit - Housing Partners I, Inc. (HPI, Inc.) was created in 1991 to develop, own, and manage affordable housing as an affiliate nonprofit of HACSB.
+Affiliate Non-Profit - Housing Partners I, Inc. (HPI, Inc.) was created in 1991 to develop, own, and manage affordable housing as an affiliate non-profit of HACSB.
 HPI, Inc.'s designation as a Community Housing Development Organization (CHDO) allows it to apply for and receive HOME funds from the County of San Bernardino, Department of Community Development and Housing and other cities for the acquisition, development and rehabilitation of housing units.
 With over 30 years of housing development experience behind it, HPI, Inc. provides HACSB the means to leverage a variety of public and private funding sources to continue to increase the supply of affordable housing throughout the county of San Bernardino.

 In 2017 HPI completed the Horizons at Yucaipa development, a new construction affordable senior project that provides 50 units of affordable senior housing.
 HPI also acquired a 25-unit development in the City of Loma Linda for homeless and affordable Veteran Housing, providing much-needed supportive services to Veterans living on site.
 In 2018 HPI completed Loma Linda Veteran's Village, a project in partnership with Meta Housing that provides 87 affordable housing units for veterans and their families.
 In 2018 HPI and HACSB began construction on two Permanent Supportive Housing projects to provide 68 units of affordable housing, with onsite services, to homeless individuals within the County of San Bernardino.
 The first site, Golden Apartments, opened in early 2020 and has provided affordable housing coupled with supportive services for residents.
-The second project, Desert Haven apartments, is anticipated to be completed in the summer of 2021.
+The second project, Desert Haven apartments, opened in September of 2021 with both developments now fully leased and operational..